-Law enforcement technicians communicate with field units and other emergency services in order to support police officers.
+Law enforcement technicians, also known as police technicians, communicate with field units and other emergency services in order to support police officers.
 Generally, prospective candidates must have finished high school or attained a GED equivalent.
 Some employers may prefer candidates who have an associate's degree; certificate programs are also available.
 Because law enforcement technicians work closely with police authorities, they must be able to pass both drug screenings and background checks.

 |Required Education||High school diploma or GED; certificates in law enforcement are available, though an associate's degree may be preferred by employers|

 |Projected Job Growth (2019-2029)*||6% for all police, fire, and ambulance dispatchers|

 |Median Salary (2019)*||$41,910 for all police, fire, and ambulance dispatchers|

 Source: *U.S. Bureau of Labor Statistics

 What Is a Police Technician?